13 words you will never, ever hear the royal family say

 Members of upper social classes, including the royal family, call this meal dinner or supper.

-On April 21,2016, Queen Elizabeth II celebrated her 90th birthday.
-As the longest-reigning British monarch, mother of four, grandmother of eight and great-grandmother of five, her life has been devoted to service – and doing it with flair.
+As the longest-reigning British monarch, mother of four, grandmother of eight and great-grandmother of five, Queen Elizabeth II’s life has been devoted to service – and doing it with flair.

 The royals don’t watch their portion sizes to lose weight.